When "church" is mentioned, what Christians think of is a place where people meet to worship God through Jesus Christ.

 The members reportedly believe that a beer volcano and a stripper factory exist in heaven.
 The church readily accepts members from other faiths.

 2. Church of Satan

-Members of the Church of Satan do not believe in the devil or the Christian and Islamic depictions of Satan.
+This is one of the most popular churches where God is neither worshipped nor named.
+Contrary to what their name suggests, however, members of the Church of Satan do not believe in the devil or the Christian and Islamic depictions of Satan.